valhuber/TDD/readme.md

 <figure><img src="https://github.com/valhuber/TDD/blob/main/images/introduction.png?raw=true"></figure>

-1. **Instant App:** API Logic Server creates an Admin App (and underlying API) with a single command
+1. **Instant App:** API Logic Server creates an Admin App (and underlying API) with a single command.

+1. **Customer Collaboration:** the app (Working Software, _Now_) drives collaboration, resulting in *Features* (Stories), *Scenarios* (tests), and *Design Specifications* that define how data is computed, validated, and processed (e.g., issues email or messages, auditing, etc.).

-1. **Collaboration:** the app drives collaboration, resulting in Design Specifications that are automated as executable rules.
-These can be easily altered as further collaboration uncovers clarifications.
+1. **Iteration:** the Design Specifications often translate directly into ***Executable* Rules,** automated in API Logic Server.
+These can be easily altered as further collaboration uncovers clarifications (no archaeology).

-1. **Iteration:** the Design Specifications translate directly into Rules, automated in API Logic Server.

-2. **Transparency:** the [**TDD** (Test Driven Development) Report](#tdd-report) captures the Features (Stories) and Scenarios (tests) to document the functionality of the system, as tests that confirm its operation.
-The report includes the underlying Rules, increasing transparency to the implementation level.
+2. **Transparency:** the [**TDD** (Test Driven Development) Report](#tdd-report) documents the functionality of the system as Features (Stories) and Scenarios (tests) that confirm its operation.
+The report includes the underlying Rules, extending transparency to the implementation level.

+&nbsp;&nbsp;

+>  **Key Takeaway:** automation drives Time to Market, and provides working software rapidly; this drives TDD collaboration to define systems that meet actual needs, reducing requirements risk.

 &nbsp;&nbsp;

 # Sample Project